What are vocal cord disorders?

 How are vocal cord disorders diagnosed?

-In addition to a complete medical history and physical exam, the doctor may examine the vocal cords internally with a small scope called a laryngoscope.
-In the case of paralysis, your doctor may also do a laryngeal electromyography that measures the electrical current in the vocal cords.
+In addition to a complete medical history and physical exam, the healthcare provider may examine the vocal cords internally with a small scope called a laryngoscope.
+In the case of paralysis, your healthcare provider may also do a laryngeal electromyography that measures the electrical current in the vocal cords.

 How are vocal cord disorders treated?